Anti-African street violence surges in Israel

 Police said 20 people were arrested for assault and vandalism.
 Trash cans were set alight, storefront windows were broken and a crowd attacked an African driving through the area, breaking his car's windows.
 No serious injuries were reported.

-Prime Minister Benjamin Netanyahu condemned Wednesday's violence, saying there was no room for such action and that the issue must be resolved "responsibly".
-But his interior minister, Eli Yishai, was more forgiving.

-Interviewing Yishai, Army Radio likened the incident to pogrom attacks on Jews in 19th-century Europe.
+Interviewing Interior Minister Eli Yishai, Army Radio likened the incident to pogrom attacks on Jews in 19th century Europe.
 Yishai bristled at such language, citing police findings that Sudanese and Eritrean migrants were a crime risk.

 "I cannot judge a man whose daughter gets raped.
-I cannot judge a young woman who cannot walk home," said Yishai, in a reference to the rape of a 15-year-old girl last month and the three Sudanese migrants who were arrested for the crime.
+I cannot judge a young woman who cannot walk home," said Yishai, who heads a party run by rabbis in the coalition government.

 "I cannot under any circumstances judge people who get abused and harmed, and who are then confronted by the state, which says, 'Why do you behave this way to the foreigners?'"